breez/breez-sdk-liquid-docs/src/guide/receive_payment.md

 With the Breez Liquid SDK you aren't required to open a channel and set up your inbound liquidity.

 Once the SDK is initialized, you can directly begin receiving payments.

+There are currently three methods for receiving:
+- `PaymentMethod::Lightning`: For Lightning to Liquid payments
+- `PaymentMethod::BitcoinAddress`: For Bitcoin to Liquid payments
+- `PaymentMethod::LiquidAddress`: For Liquid to Liquid payments

 <custom-tabs category="lang">
 <div slot="title">Rust</div>